discordjs/discord.js/README.md

 </div>

 ## About
-discord.js is a powerful [Node.js](https://nodejs.org) module that allows you to easily interact with the [Discord API](https://discordapp.com/developers/docs/intro).
+discord.uwu is a powerful [Node.js](https://nodejs.org) module that allows you to easily interact with the [Discord API](https://discordapp.com/developers/docs/intro).

 - Object-oriented